Brady Bacon: Racing career

 Bacon won the 2014 USAC National Sprint title.
 He won races at the open race at Bubba Raceway Park, Port Royal Speedway, Terre Haute Action Track, Eldora Speedway in the 32-race season.

-In 2018, he became the first-ever winner of a feature event at the Indianapolis Motor Speedway dirt track with a victory at the $15,000-to-win USAC Bryan Clauson Classic midget race.
+In 2018, Bacon became the first-ever winner of a feature event at the Indianapolis Motor Speedway dirt track with a victory at the $15,000-to-win USAC Bryan Clauson Classic midget race.